yunaycompany/rskswap-frontend/.github/ISSUE_TEMPLATE/token-request.md

 Link to the official homepage of token:
 Link to CoinMarketCap or CoinGecko page of token:

 Some tokens (e.g. BNB) do not work with Uniswap v1.
-In order to assess if your token works correctly, please complete small-value transactions of each of the types below, and submit the Etherscan transaction links for our review.
+In order to assess if your token works correctly, please complete small-value transactions of each of the types below, and submit the Explorer transaction links for our review.
 Test `addLiquidity` transaction:
 Test `swap` transaction:
 Test `removeLiquidity` transaction: